Embassy Education Programming

 Support for Embassy educational programming is provided by the Lincoln Financial Foundation, the Journal Gazette Foundation, Arts Midwest, the Indiana Humanities Council and Indiana Landmarks, with support from the National Endowment for the Humanities, and Marion-Clairmont Family Fund.
 Additional support provided in loving memory of Gloria E. Baker.

-Programming at the Embassy Theatre is made possible by the support of the Indiana Arts Commission, Arts United of Greater Fort Wayne, and the National Endowment for the Arts, a federal agency.
+Programming at the Embassy Theatre is made possible by the support of the Indiana Arts Commission and the Arts United of Greater Fort Wayne.
 Additional support is provided by the Dr. Louis and Anne B. Schneider Foundation and PNC Charitable Trusts.